 If you’ve been served with a temporary PFA or if a final PFA was entered in your case, you may have just 24 hours to surrender your guns, weapons, ammunition, and firearms license to your local sheriff’s office.
 Ignoring a court order to relinquish your guns could result in up to ten (10) years imprisonment under federal law.

-PFA defendants may instead give their guns to a friend or family member, so long as the third party has signed an Affidavit of Accountability with the sheriff’s office.
+Under Pennsylvania law, PFA defendants may no longer give their guns to a friend or family member for safekeeping.
 To speak with an experienced PFA defense attorney, call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.

 Contact Our Pittsburgh Law Firm Today

 Call Spivak Law Firm at (412) 344-4900 or toll free at (800) 545-9390.
 Our Pittsburgh office is office is open during normal business hours, as well as evenings and weekends by appointment.